ciaranra/PECOS-alt/README.md

 - Fast Simulation: Leverages a fast stabilizer simulation algorithm.
 - Multi-language extensions: Core functionalities implemented via Rust for performance and safety.
 Additional add-ons and extension support in C/C++ via Cython.
-- QIR Support: Execute Quantum Intermediate Representation programs (requires LLVM version 14 with the 'llc' tool).
+- LLVM IR Support: Execute LLVM Intermediate Representation programs for hybrid quantum/classical computing.
+LLVM support is optional - PECOS can be built without LLVM by using `--no-default-features` when building the Rust crates.
+When LLVM is enabled (default), requires LLVM version 14.

 ## Getting Started